Social Policy Association

 January 29, 2018 S-P-A-Administrator 2

 by Jane Millar Fifty years ago, in 1967, means-testing was just a small part of our social security system.
-Supplementary Benefit had been introduced in 1966 (replacing National Assistance) but was as much, if not […]
+Supplementary Benefit had been introduced in […]

 Policies and practices regarding malaria prevention are an area around which regional social policy in Africa has coalesced.